TheoremReach/AndroidSDK/README.md

   #### Manual:

-  Download the latest version of the [TheoremReach Android SDK](https://github.com/theoremreach/AndroidSDK) and drop **theoremreach.3.0.0.7.aar** to the lib folder
+  Download the latest version of the [TheoremReach Android SDK](https://github.com/theoremreach/AndroidSDK) and drop **theoremreach.3.0.0.7.aar** to the lib folder.
+Ensure that Google Plays Ads are enabled in your app.

 ## Other platforms: